U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Introduction

 In this paper, we design a new DECO-like underwater object detector based on DECO~\cite{deco} and DINO~\cite{dino}.
-It is named as \textbf{U}-\textbf{DECN} (\textbf{U}nderwater \textbf{DEC}O with improved de\textbf{N}oising training), its simplified architecture is shown in \cref{fig:abstract}.
-To improve both convergence speed and performance, we integrate \textit{mixed query selection}, \textit{look forward twice}, \textit{contrastive denoising training}, \textit{hybrid encoder} methods to DECO.
-Meanwhile, we propose the \textit{separate contrastive denoising forward} method to make the ConvNet encoder-decoder architecture capable of performing contrastive denoising training.
-We integrate the deformable convolution into the query self-interaction module in the decoder, in order to correct the position of initialized (from the encoder) positional queries due to the \textit{mixed query selection} method.
-To address the underwater color cast noise issue, we propose an underwater color denoising query to improve the generalization of the model for the biased object feature information by different color cast noise.
+It is named as \textbf{U}-\textbf{DECN} (\textbf{U}nderwater \textbf{DEC}O with improved de\textbf{N}oising training), its simplified architecture is shown in Fig. \ref{fig:abstract}.
+To introduce multi-scale feature information, we append \textit{Hybrid Encoder} to DECO.
+Meanwhile, introducing \textit{Two-Stage Bounding Box Refinement} to improve model performance and to address query feature misalignment issue caused by \textit{Two-Stage Bounding Box Refinement}, we design \textit{Deformable Convolution in SIM} method to correct the position of initialized (from the encoder) positional queries.
+To address the underwater color cast noise issue, we propose an \textit{Underwater Color DeNoising Query} method to improve the generalization of the model for the biased object feature information by different color cast noise.
+Finally, we propose the \textit{Separate Contrastive DeNoising Forward} method to make the ConvNet encoder-decoder architecture capable of performing contrastive denoising training, which is to improve the convergence speed of training.

 U-DECN achieves an ideal trade-off between running speed (deployment efficiency) and accuracy.
-Specifically, with ResNet-50~\cite{resnet} backbone, U-DECN achieves 61.4 AP (50 epochs), 63.3 AP (72 epochs), 64.0 AP (100 epochs) on DUO~\cite{duo}, 29 FPS on an NVIDIA A6000 GPU, and 21 FPS (5 times faster) on NVIDIA AGX Orin by TensorRT FP16, outperforming the other state-of-the-art query-based end-to-end object detectors.
+Specifically, with the ResNet-50~\cite{resnet} backbone, U-DECN achieves the best 64.0 AP on DUO~\cite{duo} and the best 58.1 AP on RUOD~\cite{ruod}, 29 FPS on an NVIDIA A6000 GPU, and 21 FPS (5 times faster) on NVIDIA AGX Orin by TensorRT FP16, outperforming the other state-of-the-art query-based end-to-end object detectors.
 Extensive ablation studies are also conducted to validate the effectiveness of our methods in improving both convergence speed and performance.